rototrash/scripts/README.md

 # simple-automation-scripts
-_**Real simple**_ scripts to automate some of my simple tasks cuz I'm lazy to do it everytime I break my linux install :)
+_**Real simple**_ scripts to automate some of my simple tasks cuz I'm too lazy to do it everytime I break my linux install :)

 ## 1. `db-bt-pair.sh` : Copy Bluetooth Pairing Info File from Manjaro to Arcolinux and EndeavourOS.